mjftw/pluma-automation/docs/style-guide.md

 ```

 This allows external scripts to use the exceptions, without having to know the full path to the python file that defines them.
-Not only does this make writing code easier, it also gives some protection against the internal structure of farmcore/farmtest/farmutils changing.
+Not only does this make writing code easier, it also gives some protection against the internal structure of the `pluma` modules changing.

 E.g. (External script)
 ```python